davinkevin/angular-formation/README.md

 You can use Microsoft VSCode, which is open source

-If you have a preference for another environement, free to you to use it, but a lot of the PW will be simpler if you have auto-complete, IDE help and other stuff provided by a powerfull environement...
+If you have a preference for another environment, free to you to use it, but a lot of the PW will be simpler if you have auto-complete, IDE help and other stuff provided by a powerfull environement...

 ##### Git